Hotel Inhumans: Characters

 A slave boy who was sold to Shiihashi.
 He is rescued by Danica, Chetana, Ikuro, and Sara, who had him sent to an orphanage.

 Media

 Manga

-Written and illustrated by Ao Tajima, Hotel Inhumans was serialized on Shogakukan's Sunday Webry website from June 12, 2021 to August 30, 2025.
+Written and illustrated by Ao Tajima, Hotel Inhumans was serialized on Shogakukan's Sunday Webry website from June 12, 2021, to August 30, 2025.
 Its chapters were collected in 12 tankōbon volumes.

-In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume set to release in August 2026.
+In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume being released in August 2026.